ej8899/homelab-notes/README.md

 It exists not just to capture configurations and setups, but to provide **change tracking, reference material, and continuity** for a system that supports both **experimentation and production services**.

 ---
+**Note that a lot of our notes will be 'in progress' as we catch up and consolidate what can be publically shared**

+---

 ## Why Document a Homelab?